When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Methodology

-We use the mined dataset $D_{train} = S_{pos} \cup S_{neg}$ to fine-tune a base LLM (e.g., Qwen).
+After determining "when" to rewrite, the next challenge is "how" to generate rewrites that are both semantically accurate and system-friendly.
+We employ a two-stage training paradigm: SFT for semantic generation and GRPO for style alignment.
+Specifically, we use the mined dataset $D_{train} = S_{pos} \cup S_{neg}$ to fine-tune a base LLM (e.g., Qwen3 \cite{yang2025qwen3}).
 To guide the model's generation, we construct an input sequence $x$ that incorporates the user context $C_u$ and the original query $Q_{orig}$ wrapped in a specific system instruction.
 The prompt is designed as follows:

 \begin{quote}